RainXuZhang/RainXuZhang/README.md

-/* This is my profile. */
+// This is my profile. \\
 - 👋 Hi, I’m Rain.
-- 👀 I’m interested in C and Linux.
+- 👀 I’m interested in C, Go, and Linux.
 - 🌱 I’m currently learning how to update and revise my websites.
 - 📫 How to reach me: My email is rainxuzhang@gmail.com
 - 😄 Pronouns: He/Him